-- 5.5 There are circumstances which arise by accident and where specialist input may be required.
-For example, an incorrect question paper was handed to the candidate or a question paper was defective in some way; such as an incorrectly printed page. - These cases are given special consideration by other means than those detailed so far.
+5.5 There are circumstances which are accidental and specialist input may be required.
+For example, an incorrect question paper was handed to the candidate or a question paper was defective in some way, such as an incorrectly printed page.

+These cases are given special consideration by means other than those detailed so far.
 They may need to be referred to a subject officer or a senior examiner for a subject specific decision as to how special consideration should be awarded.
 This means that the results may not immediately show the enhancement.
-An adjustment of marks may have been made to take into account the problem which arose. - 5.6 Centres may not realise that a candidate has been given an incorrect question paper.
-Awarding bodies will notify centres of any discrepancies.
-If the centre is aware of the error at the time of the examination the candidate should, where possible, be given the correct question paper as long as he/she is still under centre supervision and is able to continue with the examination. - An application for special consideration should be submitted to the relevant awarding body when the incorrect paper has been taken, the incorrect paper has been replaced by the correct paper or the candidate has taken both.
-There are circumstances where it is not possible for an awarding body to grant special consideration to candidates who have attempted an incorrect paper. - 5.7 Where candidates have taken the wrong coursework or non-examination assessment assignment, the centre may submit an application for special consideration if it is not possible to enter candidates at the next assessment opportunity.
+An adjustment of marks may have been made to take into account the problem which arose.

+- 5.6 An application for special consideration should be submitted to the relevant awarding body when a candidate has taken an incorrect paper, or the incorrect paper has been replaced by the correct paper or the candidate has completed both.
+There are circumstances where it is not possible for an awarding body to grant special consideration to candidates who have attempted an incorrect paper. - 5.7 Where candidates have taken the wrong coursework or non-examination assessment assignment, the centre may apply for special consideration if it is not possible to enter candidates at the next assessment opportunity.
 There are circumstances where it is not possible for an awarding body to grant special consideration to candidates who have attempted the incorrect coursework or non-examination assessment component.

-Processing applications for special consideration (GCSE and GCE qualifications)
+6 Processing applications for special consideration (GCSE and GCE qualifications)

-On-line applications for special consideration
+Online applications for special consideration